 July is Social Wellness month.
 Prepandemic we had many opportunities to socialize face-face with others, engage in activities, and travel.
 As the pandemic became more intrusive, many of us began to isolate more.
 We began following CDC guidelines which kept us safe.
-Now as guidelines are loosening, people may be feeling less connected to others and have increased fears surrounding illnesses or reengaging in the community.
+Now that guidelines have been loosened for most of 2022, people may be still be feeling less connected to others and have increased fears surrounding illnesses or reengaging in the community.
 Social wellness is important to our overall health, and research shows that those who socialize with others tend to live longer.

-As the world is opening up, this is a great opportunity to challenge any new or ongoing anxieties.
+With the world mostly reopened, this is a great opportunity to challenge any new or ongoing anxieties.
 When the pandemic subsides and society gets back to normal, there may be pressures to reintegrate back into the world and daily activities.
 This being said, everyone will have a different level of comfortability with going out in public and socializing.
-As therapists we help people overcome their fears daily through a specific therapy called Exposure and Response Prevention.
+As therapists, we help people overcome their fears daily through a specific therapy called Exposure and Response Prevention.

 When designing exposures, therapists develop a hierarchy which gradually builds people’s confidence and distress tolerance.
 When completing exposures, we want to consider increasing frequency, duration, and time devoted to each exposure experience.
 In addition, exposures may be completed both in-vivo or via a narrative.
 In-vivo, or in person, exposures directly challenge the feared object or situation while a narrative exposure may be used as a precursor to an exposure or after an exposure in order to prolong the fear and allow us to spend more time habituating to our anxiety.
 Below is an example of exposures to gradually challenge fears surrounding some triggers to anxiety surrounding COVID.
 It will be important to remain in the exposures until your anxiety subsides.

 Taking off your mask outside in a large open space

 - Change time limits – Each day challenge yourself to leave it off for a longer period than the previous day